 - How Can You Be You?
 Those strengths and values are connected to what makes any situation meaningful for you.
 USE THEM.
 ALL THE TIME.
 They are like that giant ring of keys the janitor had in High School: It opens up any door you need.
 Find a way, immediately, to express that strength and/or value.
 Here's a helpful hint: the more it is about contributing to someone else, the more energy you will find.

-The goal here is to be able to recognize where we are and constructively dismantle the catabolic energy that’s blocking us.
+The goal here is to be able to recognize where we are and constructively dismantle the draining, victim energy that’s blocking us.
 Because THAT’S what blocks our goals, stops our dreams, and saps our self-worth.
-Only by removing catabolic blocks can we move up into a more anabolic state and start really kicking ass.
 Because kicking ass is why we’re all here, right?